Dr. Miller’s Total Ankle Replacement Program

 Ankle Replacement Surgery (Ankle Arthroplasty)

 Ankle replacement can be considered to improve your pain and maintain motion for more normal walking and function compared to fusion when the pain from ankle arthritis becomes unbearable.
 The decision to pursue an ankle fusion versus an ankle replacement is a complex one that you should speak about with your doctor.
-Dr. Miller is promoting and performing these complex surgeries at Beth Israel Deaconess Medical Center and is a leading provider for ankle replacements in the Boston area and New England and is one of the busiest surgeons for ankle replacements in the Boston area.
-My goal is for you to enjoy lasting relief from your ankle pain, as well as achieving better mobility.
+Dr. Miller is promoting and performing these complex surgeries within the Mass General Brigham system and is a leading provider for ankle replacements in the Boston area and New England and is one of the busiest surgeons for ankle replacements in the Boston area.
+Our goal is for you to enjoy lasting relief from your ankle pain, as well as achieving better mobility.

 Case 1